csm-actions/docs/README.md

 Label names must be unique, so when creating labels we add a random suffix to label names to make them unique.
 We remove created labels immediately because we create them only for triggering server workflows and there is no reason to keep them.

+#### Client GitHub App

+A client GitHub App is a GitHub App to create labels to a server repository to trigger a server workflow.

+- Deactivate Webhook
+- Permissions:
+  - `issues:write`: To create labels
+  - You shouldn't grant other permissions to this app
+- Installed Repositories: Install this app into the server repository and client repositories.
+- Private key management: You can share the private key widely using GitHub Organizations Secrets as this app has only `issues:write` permission

 ### 2. `workflow_run:complete`

 `labels:created` requires `issues:write` permission, but `pull_request` workflows don't have the write permission if pull request come from fork repositories.